 Malicious software is often introduced into local systems via removable media.
 By setting this restriction, file systems on external devices are mounted with the nosuid option, effectively preventing the introduction of set-UID programs via CD-ROMs, floppy disks, USB drives, and other forms of removable media.

 The aforementioned only highlights a few critical items from the complete Solaris 10 CIS Security Benchmark checklist.
-If you're looking for an easy way to implement all of these hardening tactics with a few mouseclicks, look no further—ScriptRock's policy-driven integrity monitoring and validation suite can perform all of these checks automatically against your whole IT infrastructure.
+If you're looking for an easy way to implement all of these hardening tactics with a few mouseclicks, look no further—UpGuard's policy-driven integrity monitoring and validation suite can perform all of these checks automatically against your whole IT infrastructure.